The loop that executes completely for each cycle of the outer loop.

 6

-What is the key to understanding the output of nested loops?
+What is the key difference between break and continue in nested loops?